bluescarni/heyoka/doc/tut_d_output.rst

 optional callback that can be passed to the ``propagate_*()`` functions.

-Note that ``propagate_grid()`` always unconditionally writes the Taylor coefficients at the end of each timestep.
+Note that ``propagate_grid()`` always unconditionally writes the Taylor coefficients at the end of each timestep, and thus using the ``write_tc`` argument is not necessary.

 .. _tut_c_output: